yapplabs/glazier/README.md

     rake db:create
     rake db:migrate

+### Clone card repositories and symlink them into the glazier/cards directory

+    # open a separate window and navigate to the top glazier directory
+    grunt cloneCards
+    ls -al ./cards/ # to see where the symlinks point

 ### Install the Glazier proxy dependencies and start the proxy

-    #open a separate window and navigate to the top glazier directory
+    # navigate to the top glazier directory
-    #make sure client id and client secret are set in this window
+    # make sure client id and client secret are set in this window
     bundle install
     npm install
     grunt              //interrupt this task when it reaches the Waiting state